null

 Setup

 Fill one side of the storage bin with play sand.
 Next, you will make a shoreline.
 To do this place seashells along the edge of the sand.
 Slowly pour in water and optional food coloring mixture to create some waves.
-Do not overfill, you still want to be able to see the beach above the water.
+Do not overfill.
+You still want to be able to see the beach above the water.
 Add the ocean animals to the bin and you are ready for a day at the beach.

-Let your child explore with the sea animals.
+Let your child explore the sea animals.
 Moving the sand, water, and animals is very tactile and a great way for them to develop motor skills.
 Allow them to create their own story and learn about the animals that live in this habitat.

 Playdough